 SCIE 5403 THE PHYSICAL SCIENCE CLASSROOM The goal of this course is to help educators acquire pedagogical content knowledge and skills that are necessary to teach physical science for understanding, appreciation and interest by all students.
-The course includes analysis of secondary physical science curriculum, planning of physical science units and lessons, examination of inquiry models to teach physical science concepts, and development of standard-based assessment (Prerequisite: 8 hours of physical science with labs) Previously listed as Science in the Secondary School.
+The course includes analysis of secondary physical science curriculum, planning of physical science units and lessons, examination of inquiry models to teach physical science concepts, and development of standard-based assessment (Prerequisite:4 hours of biological science with lab;4 hours of physical science with lab;5 cience in the Secondary School

-SCIE 5903 THE EARTH, SPACE SCIENCE CLASSROOM

-The goal of this course is to help educators acquire pedagogical content knowledge and skills that are necessary to earth, space science for understanding, appreciation and interest by all students.
+SCIE 5903 THE EARTH, SPACE SCIENCE CLASSROOM The goal of this course is to help educators acquire pedagogical content knowledge and skills that are necessary to earth, space science for understanding, appreciation and interest by all students.
 The course includes analysis of secondary earth, space science curriculum, planning of earth, space science units and lessons, examination of inquiry models to teach earth, space science concepts, and development ofstandards-based assessment.
-(Recommended: 6 hours of earth, space sciences e.g. astronomy, geology, environmental science, etc.) Previously listed as Science in the Elementary School.
+(Recommended: 6 hours of earth, space sciences e.g. astronomy, geology, environmental science, etc.) Science in the Elementary School

-SCIE 5960 DIRECTED READINGS Individualized literature study selected in consultation with the professor.
-(Prerequisite: department approval)

-SCIE 5970 SPECIAL STUDIES Individualized project selected with the advice of the professor.
-(Prerequisite: department approval)

-SCIE 5980 SEMINAR Small group study of topic announced by department (Prerequisite: department approval)

-SCIE 5990 RESEARCH Independent investigation designed in consultation with the professor.
+- SCIE 5960 DIRECTED READINGS Individualized literature study selected in consultation with the professor.
+(Prerequisite: department approval) - SCIE 5970 SPECIAL STUDIES Individualized project selected with the advice of the professor.
+(Prerequisite: department approval) - SCIE 5980 SEMINAR Small group study of topic announced by department (Prerequisite: department approval) - SCIE 5990 RESEARCH Independent investigation designed in consultation with the professor.
 (Prerequisite: department approval.